-I've personally discovered the potential of computer based language learning tools when traveling and working abroad.
-Having worked on several CALL (Computer-Assisted Language Learning) projects during my studies, I've gained lots of insights into the technology aspects of it.
-But, it has also shown me which teaching techniques actually still work best.
-I adapted early to the trend of technical-based training and see lots of benefits in it.
-After finishing my studies I decided to travel the world, and started to look into ways to learn a language while on the road.
+We've personally discovered the potential of computer- based language learning tools when traveling and working abroad.
+Having worked on several CALL (Computer-Assisted Language Learning) projects during our studies, we've gained lots of insights into the technology aspects of it.
+But it has also shown us which teaching techniques still work best.
+We adapted early to the trend of technical-based training and see lots of benefits in it.
+After finishing our studies, we decided to travel the world, and started to look into ways to learn a language while on the road.

 Language learning software was state-of-the-art back in the days.
 However, over the last couple of years, web-based learning has seen a dramatic rise in popularity, and still does.
 Mobile learning became much more convenient and sought after.
-No wonder; the International Telecoms Union predicts that web-enabled mobile subscriptions will pass seven billion early in 2014.
-With all these changes going on and my high spirit for the technological future of online-based training, I have decided to evaluate those programs on my own.
-I hope you find it useful.
+No wonder; the International Telecoms Union predicts that web-enabled mobile subscriptions will pass 74 per 100 inhabitants in 2024.
+With all these changes going on and my high spirit for the technological future of online-based training, we've decided to evaluate those programs on my own.
+We hope you find it useful.
 Thank you so much for visiting!

 The reviews on this site are based on my own opinions.
 The rankings are based on a voting system that relies on user interaction.
 You can vote for your favorite course using the small red and green arrow-like thumbs, clearly visible when you look at the language-specific course comparisons, or when you scroll down the ratings summary table (by clicking the link above this box).